Condominium Property Tax Appeal Lawyers in Chicago

 Because of the prior severe downturn and current volatility in the real estate market, condo associations now have a viable option they never had before.
 They can argue the value of the entire association is diminished because units that can’t be sold are being rented.

-Condominium associations in Chicago and Cook County should contact the Law Offices of Gary H. Smith to determine the best strategies for your successful property tax appeal.
+Condominium associations in Chicago and Cook County should contact the Law Offices of Gary H. Smith, a division of Kovitz Shifrin Nesbit, to determine the best strategies for your successful property tax appeal.